Scale-resolving simulations and data-driven modal analysis of turbulent transonic buffet cells on infinite swept wings: Conclusions

 \section{Conclusions}

-A set of ten large-scale high-fidelity (ILES/QDNS) simulations of considerable computational cost (on $N \sim 8 \times 10^{9}$ mesh points) has been performed to investigate the effect of sweep angle on both 2D and 3D aspects of the turbulent transonic shock buffet phenomenon.
+A set of ten large-scale high-fidelity ILES simulations of considerable computational cost (on $N \sim 8 \times 10^{9}$ mesh points) has been performed to investigate the effect of sweep angle on both 2D and 3D aspects of the turbulent transonic shock buffet phenomenon.
 Flow databases were generated to enable data-driven modal analysis of the 3D buffet phenomena.
+In addition to explicitly resolving the turbulence to capture the effects of small-scale fluctuations on the large-scale phenomena, a key objective of the study was to investigate the role of boundary‑layer separation on the emergence of spanwise‑varying (3D) buffet cells.
+URANS/RANS predictions are known to be sensitive to turbulence‑model form and numerical settings in separated, unsteady shock boundary layer interactions.

 Cases corresponding to minimally separated ($\alpha=5^{\circ}$), and largely separated ($\alpha=6^{\circ}$) flow (in a time/span-averaged sense at the shock) were compared, with the former proving to exhibit essentially-2D span-uniform dynamics at the shock front, without the presence of 3D `buffet cells' \citep{IR2015,Giannelis_buffet_review}.
-Intermittent separation cells were, however, observed adjacent to the trailing edge region during periods of maximum flow separation, consistent with previous studies which argued that high-speed buffet-cells and low-speed stall-cells \citep{PDL2020,PDBLS2021}, share a common physical origin.
-The separation cells in this case did not strongly interact with the SBLI nor cause protrusions along the shock front.
+Patches of intermittent separation were, however, observed adjacent to the trailing edge during periods of maximum flow separation (Fig.~\ref{fig:AoA5_surface_contours}), consistent with previous studies which argued that high-speed buffet-cells and low-speed stall-cells \citep{PDL2020,PDBLS2021}, may share a common physical origin.
+The separation cells in this case did not strongly interact with the SBLI nor cause macroscopic protrusions along the shock front.